Towards A UV-Model of Kinetic Mixing and Portal Matter: Realizing the Bottom-Up Model

 In order to generate all of the gauge and fermion masses as well as the appropriate hierarchy of mass scales, $\sim 10$ TeV, $\sim 250$ GeV and $\sim$ at most a few GeV, several different Higgs fields are required which will transform non-trivially under the SM, $2_I1_I$, or both.
+This requires a scalar sector only slightly larger than in the usual $SU(2)_I$ model with some parameter tuning necessary to generate the hierarchal vev structure.
 The easiest way to uncover these Higgs fields is to require that all of the previously discussed fermions obtain masses at the appropriate scales while simultaneously maintaining the desired hierarchy of gauge symmetry breakings.
+This will, of course, require siome fine-tuning in the Higgs potential.
 The simplest situation is the case of the $u$-quark, as neither of its chiral components carries any $2_I1_{I'}$ quantum numbers.
 A conventional SM-like Higgs doublet $H_1 =(H^+,H^0)^T \sim (1,2,1/2,1,0)$ can thus generate a mass term via the coupling

 when $H^0$ obtains a vev $\left<H^0 \right> =v/\sqrt 2$ with $v\sim 100$ GeV.
 For the $d$-quark, a different multiplet, $H_2$, is required, with a Yukawa coupling of the form